Updated: October 7, 2022

 The company’s core technology is called Endel Pacific.
 Endel’s Pacific generates ambient music, going beyond the “one sound for everyone” concept, by personalizing the output based on the space and environment that the listener is in at that moment.

 Payment method is required to activate a Free 7-Day Trial.
 However, you can sample 4 Free Channels (Balance, Flow, Move & Connect) on their website.

 Focus: 20 Minutes of Sounds to Help You Concentrate

-FocusMusic.FM, developed by Ryan Ghods, takes a minimalist approach to the lo-fi productivity space by offering four free channels: Electronic, DownTempo, Classical and Rain.
-The app’s slim but intuitive feature set also includes: Track Info; Daytime/Nighttime Screen; Keyboard Shortcuts; and Volume.
-However, the app can be accessed from the website, as an Android App, an IOS app, or via Alexa.
+FocusMusic.FM took a minimalist approach to the lo-fi productivity space by offering four free channels: Electronic, DownTempo, Classical and Rain.
+The app’s slim but intuitive feature set also included: Track Info; Daytime/Nighttime Screen; Keyboard Shortcuts; and Volume.
+However, the app could be accessed from the website, as an Android App, an IOS app, or via Alexa.

-The site and app is listener supported, as noted by the “Donate” button on the lower right corner of the page, which offers both PayPal and Crypto currency payment options “to help cover hosting costs”.
-Software Developers interested in contributing to the app can find more info on the FocusMusic.FM Github project page.
+The site and app was listener supported, as noted by a “Donate” button on the lower right corner of the page, which offered both PayPal and Crypto currency payment options “to help cover hosting costs”.
+Software Developers interested in contributing to the app could find more info on the FocusMusic.FM Github project page.

 - No pie